 Operating costs are ongoing expenses necessary to run your trucking business.
 These include:

-- Fuel: Fuel is one of the most significant recurring expenses in a trucking business.
+- Fuel: Fuel is one of a trucking business's most significant recurring expenses.
 Its cost can fluctuate, making it crucial to factor this variability into your budget.

 - Maintenance and Repairs: Regular preventive maintenance can help prevent costly breakdowns.
 However, you should also budget for unexpected repairs.